mksaraf/kubernetes-lab-tutorial/content/secure.md

     systemctl status kube-proxy

 ## Complete the setup
-Now complete the cluster setup by configuring the network paths as reported [here](../content/setup.md#define-the-container-network-routes).
+Now configure the network routes as reported [here](../content/setup.md#define-the-container-network-routes).

 The cluster should be now running.
 Check to make sure the cluster can see the node, by logging to the master